calliope-project/calliope/doc/user/ref_advanced_func.rst

      - carriers
      - Maximum share of carrier demand met from a set of technologies across a set of locations.

-For specifics of the mathematical formulation of the available group constraints, see :ref:`constraint_modelwide` in the mathematical formulation section.
+For specifics of the mathematical formulation of the available group constraints, see :ref:`constraint_group` in the mathematical formulation section.

 .. _removing_techs_locations: